-We believe our corporate governance initiatives comply with the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC adopted thereunder.
-In addition, we believe our corporate governance initiatives comply with the rules of The Nasdaq Stock Market.
+We expect that our board will fully implement our corporate governance initiatives within 90 days after this offering.
+We believe these initiatives will comply with the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC adopted thereunder.
+In addition, we believe our corporate governance initiatives will comply with the rules of The Nasdaq Stock Market.
 After this offering, our board will continue to evaluate, and improve upon as appropriate, our corporate governance principles and policies.

-Our board and audit committee have adopted a code of business conduct and ethics that applies to each of our directors, officers and employees.
-This code addresses various topics, including:
+Our board and audit committee will adopt a code of business conduct and ethics that applies to each of our directors, officers and employees.
+We expect the code will address various topics, including:

-- compliance with laws, rules and regulations;
+- · compliance with laws, rules and regulations;

 - conflicts of interest;

-- insider trading;
+- · insider trading;

-- corporate opportunities;
+- · corporate opportunities;

-- competition and fair dealing;
+- · competition and fair dealing;

-- equal employment and working conditions;
+- · equal employment and working conditions;

 - health and safety;

-- record keeping;
+- · record keeping;

 - confidentiality;

-- protection and proper use of company assets; and
+- · protection and proper use of company assets; and

 - payments to government personnel.